 CSD (Cumulative Spectral Decay), i.e., the waterfall diagram.
 Notice the decay rate at 500hz-20Khz is very consistent, meaning less interference among bass, mid and treble.

 Impulse response – notice the response duration is extremely short <1.2ms, meaning the response of this driver is very good.

 Burst Decay – notice the consistency among all the bands

-This diagram show the polarity of the driver. the colored (in most cases RED) soldering panel is always positive side.
+This diagram shows the polarity of the driver.
+The colored (in most cases RED) soldering panel is always positive side.